mvandrew/webhook-forge/README.md

 - `PUT /api/hooks/{id}` - update an existing webhook
 - `DELETE /api/hooks/{id}` - delete a webhook

+Note: If you've configured `base_path`, prepend it to these endpoints (e.g., `/hooks/api/hooks`).

 #### Example of Creating a Webhook

+For a server running at the root:
 ```bash
 curl -X POST http://localhost:8080/api/hooks \
   -H "Content-Type: application/json" \